✦ Scandinavian-inspired design, curated for modern living

 Drain Hose Length

 A drain hose’s length can make or break a small bathroom dehumidifier setup, especially if you’re routing water into a toilet tank or nearby drain.
 You need enough reach to place the unit where it works best without stretching the hose or forcing awkward positioning.
 Most models include 3- to 6-foot hoses, which fits many bathrooms, but you should measure the exact distance before you buy.
 If the hose is too short, you may need extensions or a new layout, which can complicate installation.
 You’ll also want a gentle downward slope along the whole hose so gravity keeps water moving smoothly.
-That helps prevent backflow and guarantees continuous drainage with less hassle.
+That helps prevent backflow and supports continuous drainage with less hassle.

 Noise Level